hyperledger/bevel/platforms/hyperledger-fabric/configuration/roles/setup/vault_kubernetes/Readme.md

     *VAULT_TOKEN: Contains Vault Token, Fetched using 'vault.' from network.yaml *component_name: The name of resource
 **shell** : Export command makes the variables, knowm to child processes.
-The vault write command writes the Service Account token to the vault for Organisations **when**: It runs only when the *auth_path* is not created
+The vault kv put command writes the Service Account token to the vault for Organisations **when**: It runs only when the *auth_path* is not created

 #### 7. Check if policy exists